 Payroll tax

-Payroll tax is a tax imposed on wages paid by employers with taxable wages in excess of $1,500,000.
+Payroll tax is a tax imposed on wages paid by employers with taxable wages in excess of $2,500,000.
 The rate of tax is 5.5%.
-The Territory Revenue Office administers payroll tax and employers are able to register and lodge their returns electronically through the online payroll tax system, INTRA.
+From 1 July 2026, a new rate of 6.5% applies to employers and payroll tax groups with Australia-wide wages of $100 million or greater.
+The Territory Revenue Office (TRO) administers payroll tax and employers can register and lodge their returns electronically through the online payroll tax system, Integrated Revenue Application (INTRA).

 Lodge return using INTRA